albertochong/PIPELINES-ETL-PROJECTS/6 - INSTALL ELASTICSEARCH.md

 ![alt text](https://achong.blob.core.windows.net/gitimages/elastic_install.PNG)

-### Method 2 to install as Cluster with 1 master node and 2 data Nodes with Yum Repo and run as service with aws Linux machine and user ec2-user
+### Method 2 to install as Cluster with 1 master node and 2 data Nodes with Yum Repo and run as service with aws Read Hat Linux 8 machine and user ec2-user

 * create a repository on 3 machines and add this content
 ```bash